South Yorkshire (West)

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Inadequate DVT scanning guidelines and poor safety-netting led to missed diagnosis.
+Concerns summary (AI summary) Inadequate DVT scanning guidelines and poor safety-netting led to missed diagnosis.
 Delayed assessment in ED, issues with anticoagulation management, and poor note-keeping further compromised care.

 Jonathan Sellman